mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/AddingRESTServices.md

 Please enter the name or index of a schema: 4
-Please enter the request path for this schema [/sakila]: /sakila Should the schema require authentication [y/N]:
+Please enter the request path for this schema [/sakila]: /sakila Should the schema require authentication? [y/N]:
-How many items should be listed per page [Schema Default]:
+How many items should be listed per page?
+[Schema Default]:
 Comments:
 Options: